-Though these clumps of protein are always seen in Alzheimer’s (and in some other neurodegenerative diseases as well), we don’t actually know for sure whether they cause Alzheimer’s, or are caused by some other factor.
-It’s kind of a chicken and egg story, and we don’t know for sure which comes first.
+Though these clumps of protein are always seen in Alzheimer’s and some other neurodegenerative diseases as well, we don’t know for sure whether they cause Alzheimer’s, or are caused by some other factor.
+It’s kind of a chicken and egg story; we don’t know for sure which comes first.

 Still, medications that might reduce the growth of these amyloid plaques could be a promising lead in the fight against Alzheimer’s.
 But the initial studies of one such medicine showed only mixed results.

 Drug manufacturer Eli Lilly had developed a medication called solanezumab (sola).
 Sola is a unique and potentially powerful way to fight these plaques.
 The drug is what’s called a monoclonal antibody, a molecule that mimics part of your immune system to bind to amyloid and clear it from the body.